appacademy/jump-start/jumpstart-files/pre-curriculum/setup_rbenv.md

 ### For Mac OS X:

-If you have previously installed rvm, you must remove it!
+If you have previously installed rvm, you must [remove it!][remove-rvm]

 0. Open the terminal
 0. [Install Homebrew](http://brew.sh)